diakweb/docker-tinytinyrss/README.md

 TinyTinyRSS is updated hourly or at every restart of the container but you can force update by executing this command :

     docker exec -it tinytinyrss git pull

+If needed, to updat ethe schema, executre this command :

+    docker exec --user apache -it ttrss php ./update.php --update-schema